StatisKit/StatisKit/doc/user/install_it.rst

 .. note::

-    We recommand to follow the instruction for silent installation and to pay attention to the :code:`PATH` environement variable.
+    We recommand to follow the instruction for silent installation and to pay attention to the :code:`PATH` environment variable.

 .. warning::